BACnet Stack

 The source code

 The source code is written in C for portability, and includes unit tests (PC based unit tests) and example application code.
-Since the code is designed to be portable, it compiles with GCC as well as other compilers, such as Borland C++, Visual C++, MinGW, Code Warrior, IAR, or MicroChip C18.
+Since the code is designed to be portable, it compiles with GCC as well as other compilers, such as Visual C++, MinGW, IAR, or MicroChip XC.
 The source code is also designed to be high quality, readable, understandable, and easy to use.

 The BACnet protocol is an ASHRAE/ANSI/ISO standard, so this library adheres to that standard.
 BACnet has no royalties or licensing restrictions, and registration for a BACnet vendor ID is free.